-This CEU course is designed for the continuing education, knowledge, and enhancement of Wastewater Collection system Operators, Pretreatment/Industrial Wastewater Operators and Wastewater Treatment Operators.
-The target audience for this course is the person interested in working in a wastewater treatment or collections facility and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
+This short CEU course is designed for the continuing education, knowledge and enhancement of Wastewater Collection Operators, Pretreatment / Industrial Wastewater Operators and Wastewater Treatment Operators.
+The target audience for this course is the person interested in working in a wastewater treatment or collection's facility and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
 This is not a comprehensive wastewater treatment or collections manual.

-This CEU training course will review various wastewater collection methods, related construction and confined space subjects.
-This course is general in nature and not state specific but will contain different wastewater collection methods, rules, policies, electricity, pump, safety, operator certification and lift station information.
-This information is essential to properly operate any wastewater collection system.
+This CEU course will review various Wastewater Collection methods and related subjects.
+This course is general in nature and not state specific, but will contain different; wastewater collection methods, rules, policies, electricity, pump, safety, operator certification and Lift Station information.
 You will not need any other materials for this course.
+Review of the dangers of trenching and excavation and related safety fundamentals.
+This course will cover the basic requirements of OSHA's Competent Person 29 CFR 1926.650 Subpart F and other related federal safety rules.
+The Competent Person Program, as it is called, will require formal training and on-the-job experience.